 I am not giving up on affiliate marketing and making money directly from my own sites and my own creations.
-I am still carving out time and working on those projects because I love doing it.
-But for now, my main focus is on becoming a high-earning freelance writer.
+I. But for now, my main focus is on becoming a high-earning freelance writer.

 My free consult with Ash Amberge